- Borrow & Request

 Other institutions also hold collections that document the Northern Spotted Owl controversy and the Interior Appropriations Act

-• The Brock Adams Papers, held by the University of Washington, detail his political career in the Senate and the House, and include his involvement with the Interior Appropriations Act of 1991 and the broader northern spotted owl controversy.
+The Brock Adams Papers, held by the University of Washington, detail his political career in the Senate and the House, and include his involvement with the Interior Appropriations Act of 1991 and the broader northern spotted owl controversy.

-• The Thomas S. Foley Congressional Papers, held by Washington State University, detail Foley's political career in the U.S. House of Representatives and includes information about the Northern Spotted Owl controversy.
+The Thomas S. Foley Congressional Papers, held by Washington State University, detail Foley's political career in the U.S. House of Representatives and includes information about the Northern Spotted Owl controversy.

 Additionally, a search for "Northern Spotted Owl" Oregon Digital yields several results, most of them photographs.

-The Endangered Species Act is a landmark law and the primary law in the United States for protecting imperiled species from extinction, servingblack and white photo of a northern spotted owl to both prevent species extinction and to recover species to where the law's protections are no longer needed.
+The Endangered Species Act is a landmark law and the primary law in the United States for protecting imperiled species from extinction, serving to both prevent species extinction and to recover species to where the law's protections are no longer needed.
 Several laws came before the Endangered Species Act and have since been replaced or have fallen under the jurisdiction of the ESA.
 The Lacey Act of 1900 prohibited commercial hunting and interstate trade of particular species of plants and animals.
 The Migratory Bird Treaty Act of 1918 protected migratory birds that flew between the U.S. and Canada, prohibiting the hunting, capturing, killing, and selling of those birds.
 The Bald and Golden Eagle Protection Act of 1940 protected the Bald and Golden Eagles by prohibiting the taking of these birds.
 Then, in 1966, the Endangered Species Preservation Act was passed, which mandated a federal list of endangered animals and prohibited the taking of those animals on national wildlife refuges and, notably, the U.S. Fish and Wildlife Service was authorized to acquire a limited amount of private land for the protection of the listed species.
 Congress then modified this law in 1969 to prohibit importing and selling animals that were facing worldwide extinction.
 The Marine Mammal Protection Act was passed into law in 1972, which prohibited the taking of certain marine and marine-adjacent animals inhabiting the waters of the U.S. and assigned responsibility for all listed marine species to the U.S. National Oceanic and Atmospheric Administration.

 Then, the Endangered Species Act of 1973 was passed.
 Following this, there were a series of amendments to the original Act.
 The 1978 amendment allowed federal agencies to take actions that have the potential to jeopardize a listed species if the action is approved by a federal committee.
 This amendment also mandated that the U.S. Fish and Wildlife Service designate any protected critical habitat whenever a species is listed as endangered.
 The 1982 Amendment prohibited the removal of endangered plants from federal land, as well as alter some of the listing requirements.
 It also introduced "incidental take permits", which allows for people to engage in illegal activity around listed species without penalty, so long as a "habitat conservation plan" is appended to the application.
 In 1988, an amendment was passed that required the U.S. Fish and Wildlife Service to monitor all recovered species and all candidate species and allowed the service to place species on the federal list as an "emergency listing".
 The 2004 amendment was minor -- it exempted the U.S. Department of Defense from designating critical habitats so long as an approved natural resources management plan was in place.